A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Peugeot e-308

-The Peugeot e-308 is the next all-electric Peugeot and is expected to launch in the coming months.
-It’ll feature the same electric motors and drivetrain seen on the e-2008.
-It’ll be taking on cars like the Volkswagen ID.3 when it arrives, and it might just be able to tempt a few customers its way thanks to that stunning styling.
+The Peugeot e-308 is the next all-electric Peugeot.
+It features the same electric motors and drivetrain seen on the e-2008.
+It’ll be taking on cars like the Volkswagen ID.3, and it might just be able to tempt a few customers its way thanks to that stunning styling.

 Polestar